As more workplaces embrace remote work, HR teams face new challenges in the employee onboarding process. Here's how video can help.

 Videos and webinars can help you maintain an efficient training schedule.
 In the first few weeks on the job there are going to be a lot of things the new hire will need to remember.
 Finding their training sessions shouldn’t be one of them.
 Organizing all of your sessions into one place will give your new hire a great reference tool for the future.

 Communication between new hires and their teams should be a two way information flow.
 Your new hires bring a fresh perspective to your group, and their ideas can help you refine and optimize your onboarding process.
-Likewise, managers and team leaders can use the onboarding process to support new hires from the very beginning.
+Likewise, managers and team leaders can use the employee onboarding process to support new hires from the very beginning.
 For fully remote teams, communication is key to the onboarding process.

 Says Andrew Gobran, people operations specialist at Doist, “We have a culture of open communication where feedback is always encouraged because it helps us improve on an individual and organizational level.”